ashfaq-viva/Appium_Boilerplate/README.md

 This will return the latest Appium version installed in your system.

-To start the Appium server directly from the terminal, enter “appium” as a command.

-It will begin on the Appium server on Port number 4723.

-Step-2: Start appium server

-    1. terminal/cmd/bash -> appium
-    2. you can run individual tests or multiple tests at a time from testng.xml file.
+    1. you can run individual tests or multiple tests at a time from testng.xml file.
-    3. you can run using groups eg mvn test -Dgroups=sanitySuite
+    2. you can run using groups eg mvn test -Dgroups=sanitySuite 3.you can run each test from test page

 ### How It Works?
 Test script sends a command (e.g., "Tap this button").